 14. Check Enable User / Group Restriction to enable this analysis feature

-15. Select User Restriction from the Restriction Type dropdown to restrict access by end-users; or select Group Restriction to restrict access by user groups
+15. Select User Restriction from the Restriction Type dropdown to restrict access by users; or select Group Restrictions to restrict access by user groups

-17. Provide the list of end-users or user groups (based on the selection in step 15) that are allowed or denied access to the realm (based on the selection in step 16)
+17. Provide the list of users or user groups (based on the selection in step 15) that are allowed or denied access to the realm (based on the selection in step 16)

-18. Select the action to be taken for end-users or user groups that are restricted from accessing the realm from the Failure Action dropdown
+18. Select the Failure Action from the dropdown to determine the response for users or user groups that are restricted from accessing the realm

 Assume the Set Velocity Limit is 500mph.
 An end-user logs in from a certain location, and one hour later, the same end-user attempts to log in from an IP address located more than 500 miles away from the first login.
 In this case, the Failure Action occurs.